-As a visual story teller, Mitra’s paintings depicts human relations in all forms.
+As a visual story teller, Mitra’s paintings depict human relations in all forms.
 Her paintings are results of life experiences as a world traveller and her hunger for knowledge.
 The artistic quest in her paintings is to emphasize and celebrate our shared humanity and core values of love, justice, equality, sense of belonging and Joy, regardless of nationalization, religion practices, socioeconomic status or gender identification.

 Mitra has been an active member of the community with passion for art, humanity and equality through multi-disciplinary non-profit endeavors.
 Mitra’s vision to give back to the community became a mission following the arrival of her parents in the USA after eight years of house arrest in Iran.
 Since 2005, Mitra is an active Board member at the Cultural Arts Coalition (CAC) in Arizona, a non profit organization that facilitates and promotes multidisciplinary arts and cultural experiences through educational youth and adult programming.
 Mitra held educational art exhibitions at ASU West in 2016, 2017 and 2018.